romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A development team at a tech startup wants to enhance their project's security by scanning their code for vulnerabilities.
+Q: A development team at a tech startup wants to enhance their project's security by scanning their code for vulnerabilities.
 Which GitHub feature allows them to automatically scan their codebase for security issues?
 <details><summary>Show the answer</summary><p>

 - **GitHub Code Scanning**